stanford-rc/www.sherlock.stanford.edu/src/docs/glossary.md

 ### Job

-: A job, or batch job, is the scheduler’s base unit of computing by which resources are allocated to a user for a specified amount of time.
+: A job, or batch job, is the base unit of work the scheduler uses to allocate resources to a user for a specified amount of time.
 Users create job submission scripts to ask the scheduler for resources such as cores, memory, runtime, etc. The scheduler puts the requests in a queue and allocates requested resources based on jobs’ priority.